alan-turing-institute/uatk-spc/scripts/data_prep/README.md

 ![SPC Schema](https://github.com/alan-turing-institute/uatk-spc/blob/main/docs/img/SPC_Schema_full.png)

+## Prerequisites
+The following steps assume the following have been installed:
+- [R](https://www.r-project.org/): for running data curation scripts
+- [renv](https://rstudio.github.io/renv/articles/renv.html): to load the R environment for reproducibility
+- [pueue](https://github.com/Nukesor/pueue): a process queue for running all LADs

 ## Step 1: Curate public data from diverse sources (WIP)

 1. This step requires a nomis API key that can be obtained by registering with [nomisweb](https://www.nomisweb.co.uk/).
 Once registered, the API key can be found [here](https://www.nomisweb.co.uk/myaccount/webservice.asp).
 Replace the content of `raw_to_prepared_nomisAPIKey.txt` with this key.